VFMAC is open and is offering full-time boarding for the 2020-2021 school year.

 If a cadet is removed from campus for an extended period of time, quarantining may be required.
 Thank you in advance for your cooperation.

-The school continues to be in close contact with our athletics leagues and peer schools to determine how to plan safe interscholastic competitions.
+The school decided to cancel all athletic seasons for the fall and winter.
+Spring is still TBD.
+We continue to be in close contact with our athletics leagues and peer schools to determine how to plan safe interscholastic competitions.
 We know athletics are important to many cadets and we thank you for your patience as we navigate this complex and fluid issue.

 What happens if my child gets sick?